-Made By WiFi can configure, support and break down your wireless network, but before we work with you, we need to see what you are working with.
-That’s why nearly every Made By WiFi wireless network installation begins with a wireless site survey.
+We can configure, support and break down your wireless network, but before we work with you, we need to see what you are working with.
+That’s why, when it comes to choosing among wireless site survey companies in New York, it is crucial to pick the one which begins wireless network installation process with a professional wireless site survey.

 A wireless, or WiFi, site survey provides insight into the unique benefits and challenges your location presents prior to us providing a recommendation for equipment and installation.
 A site survey will help us determine the exact number and placement of APs to provide ideal signal coverage, throughput and performance in your office, home, warehouse or event space.
 The length of a wireless site survey depends on the size and installation requirements of the location.
 Smaller locations like studio apartments or single room offices often to not require an active site survey, as a single access point (AP) placed just about anywhere will provide satisfactory wireless coverage.